As a home security company, Crown Securities UK is not going to try and persuade you that a home burglar alarm system is unnecessary.

 So here are few tips about home protection that could help prevent you and your family becoming the next victim of a burglar.

 The advice comes from our knowledge the most common mistakes made by homeowners who have been hit by thieves and the information and guidance of police forces and crime prevention agencies across the UK.

 - 1. Lock your doors.
 You may only be popping down to the shops or going next door for a neighbourly chat, but an unlocked door is an open invitation to an opportunist thief.
 It stands to reason; an opportunist theft only happens when the opportunity presents itself.

 - 3. Hide your door keys.
 Many homeowners will keep house keys near the door for easy access.
-Never place keys where they can be easily seen and certainly not where they can be reached from the letter box.
-It will take a second for a thief to take a smartphone photo of our keys and use the image to create a duplicate set.
+Never place keys where they can be easily seen and certainly not near the letterbox.
+It will take a second for a thief to snap a smartphone photo of your keys and use the image to create a duplicate set.

 - 4. Buy the best locks.
-Too many people try to bag a bargain when buying locks — don't.
-Buy the best locks you can afford.
-You get what you pay for, and a lock that is easily picked won't look such a bargain when that expensive new TV set has vanished.
+Too many people try to bag a bargain when buying locks – don't.
+Buy the best you can afford.
+You get what you pay for.
+A cheap lock won't look such a bargain when that expensive new TV set has vanished.